mbrown1413/des/crack/README.rst

 Running check_keys
 ------------------

-As an example, let's make our plaintext be all 0's, and ciphertext be all 1's::
+As an example, let's make our plaintext be all 0's, and key be all 1's::

     $ python ../des.py 0000000000000000 ffffffffffffffff